-The physical properties of crude oil was determined (Nadkarni, 2007).
-In this study, the crude oil used is light crude oil as it has API degree is 34.
-The density of the crude oil it was 0.8528 g/cm^3 .
+The physical properties where determined to understand the behavior of the crude oil with regards to the emulsion stability and formation (Nadkarni, 2007).
+In this study it was obtained that the crude oil behaves as the light crude oil as it has an API degree is 34.
+Where, it is relevant to the density of the crude oil as it was about 0.8528 g/cm3.
 The crude oil viscosity is also one of the important parameters which deal with the rheological studies, the viscous oils can create many problems throughout the system, and may cause difficulties during pumping and transportation as well (Rand, 2003).
-It was found that the crude oil viscosity was 91.25 mPa.s at 25 °C.
+It was found that the crude oil viscosity is 91.25 mPa.s at 25 °C. The result of viscosity indicated that the amount of heavy fraction is more than the light fraction in the crude oil.

 The pour point is one of the flowing properties of the crude oil.
-The study of pour point is very important, especially during the transportation, whatever, the pour point is the lowest temperature at which the oil cans no longer stops the following and became semi-solid.
+The study of pour point is very important, especially during the transportation, whatever, the pour point is the lowest temperature at which the oil cans no longer stops the following and became semisolid.
 Pour point of the crude oil increases by increasing the specific gravity.
 The pour point of crude oils varies from -60°C to +30°C. During preheating from 45-65°C the temperature of the pour point decreases and this is due to the paraffinic crystal existed in crude oil (Taraneh, Rahmatollah, Hassan, and Alireza, 2008).
 In this research the crude oil has the pour point-11° C. The measurements of surface tension and interfacial tension were also conducted for the crude oil.
 The physical properties of the crude oil are shown in Table 1.